geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 		**Get-MsolRoleMember -RoleObjectId $role.ObjectId**  ‎

-8. You should now run the following two commands to verify that Libby was assigned to the Service Support Administrator role:  <br/>
+7. You should now run the following two commands to verify that Libby Hayward was assigned to the Service support admin role:  <br/>

-	**&dollar;role = Get-MsolRole -RoleName "Service Support Administrator"**<br/>
+	**&dollar;role = Get-MsolRole -RoleName "Service support admin"**<br/>

 	‎**Get-MsolRoleMember -RoleObjectId $role.ObjectId**

-9. Verify that **Libby Hayward** is in the list of users who have the **Service Support Administrator** role.
+8. Verify that **Libby Hayward** is in the list of users who have the **Service support admin** role.

-10. You should now run the following two commands to verify that Laura was assigned to the Company Administrator role.<br/>
+9. You should now run the following two commands to verify which Adatum users have been assigned to the **Billing admin** role.  <br/>

-	**&dollar;role = Get-MsolRole -RoleName "Company Administrator"**<br/>
+	**&dollar;role = Get-MsolRole -RoleName "Billing admin"**  <br/>

 	‎**Get-MsolRoleMember -RoleObjectId $role.ObjectId**

-11. Verify that **Laura Atkins** is in the list of users who have the **Company Administrator** role.   <br/>
+10. Verify that **Adam Hobbs** is in the list of users who have the **Billing admin** role (you assigned Adam to this role in the prior task using the Microsoft 365 admin center).

-	‎**Important:** Since Global Administrators are also automatically assigned to the Company Administrator role, notice that Holly Spencer is also in this list even though she wasn’t manually assigned the role.
-Finally, notice that the system admin (the MOD Administrator) is also assigned to this role by default.

-12. You should now run the following two commands to verify which Adatum users have been assigned to the Billing Administrator role.  <br/>
+11. You should now run the following two commands to verify which users have been assigned to the Global admin role.<br/>

-	**&dollar;role = Get-MsolRole -RoleName "Billing Administrator"**  <br/>
+	**&dollar;role = Get-MsolRole -RoleName "Global admin"**<br/>

 	‎**Get-MsolRoleMember -RoleObjectId $role.ObjectId**

-13. Verify that **Adam Hobbs** is in the list of users who have the **Billing Administrator** role (you assigned Adam to this role in the prior task using the Microsoft 365 admin center).
+12. Verify that **Holly Spencer** and the **MOD Administrator** are the only two users who have the **Global admin** role.   <br/>

+	‎**Important:** Holly Spencer is in this list because you manually assigned her this role when you created her user account in the prior lab.
+However, the MOD Administrator was also assigned to this role by default becasue the person who signed up for Microsoft online services automatically becomes a Global admin.
+For Adatum, this was the MOD Administrator account.

+	‎Verifying which users has been assigned the Global admin role is an important task that should be performed periodically for auditing purposes.
+Since the Global admin role should only be assigned to users who need global access to most management features and data across Microsoft online services, giving too many users global access is a security risk.
+Therefore, it is recommended that you only have between 2 and 4 Global admins.

-14. Leave your Windows PowerShell session open for future lab exercises; simply minimize it before going on to the next task.
+13. Leave your Windows PowerShell session open for future lab exercises; simply minimize it before going on to the next task.

 ### Task 3 - Verify Delegated Administration